shengyuan-lu/shengyuan-lu/README.md

 Turning an idea into a product is the greatest feeling ever!

-Currently pursuing my CS degree at University of California, Irvine.
+Pursuing my CS degree at University of California, Irvine.

 ## Links 🔗
 💻 See my hackathon projects on [DevPost](https://devpost.com/shengyuan-lu)